web3pirates/dao-ghorants/business/project-description.md

-# DAO Ghorants - Next-Gen Hackathon Prize Distribution Tool for DAOs
+# DAO GHO Grants - Next-Gen Hackathon Prize Distribution Tool for DAOs

 ## Description

-Welcome to **DAO Ghorants**, the cutting-edge solution designed to revolutionize the way hackathon prizes are distributed.
+Welcome to **DAO GHO Grants**, the cutting-edge solution designed to revolutionize the way hackathon prizes are distributed.
 Our tool leverages advanced analytics and artificial intelligence to provide a fair and comprehensive evaluation of participants' GitHub repositories, ensuring that recognition is based on merit and contribution quality.

 ### Key Features